 Augusta, GA—50-minute drive

 HOPE scholarship is a comprehensive scholarship program assisting with education opportunities.
-The HOPE scholarship has awarded over $863 million and has enabled 426,600 Georgia students to attend public colleges, universities and technical schools free or to receive partial tuition to a private college or university.
+The HOPE scholarship has enabled thousands of Georgia students to attend public colleges, universities and technical schools free or to receive partial tuition to a private college or university.

 Warren County’s quality of life is exceptional!
 It is a wonderful place to live, work, and raise a family.